 Improper care after a meal can generally end up in plaques on your veneers and even cavities on your natural teeth.
 Care for porcelain veneers after eating something is a crucial step for their durability.

-- Eating and drinking sugary things: Sugar increases bacterial activity and may cause your natural teeth to get cavities.
+- Sweet and sugary foods and drinks: Sugar increases bacterial activity and may cause your natural teeth to get cavities.
 Also, plaque and tartar build-up detach the veneers from the tooth surface and gum recession which is one of the reasons for veneers to come off.

-- Eating sticky things: Sticky candies can be difficult to clean off of the teeth’ surface and hidden spaces, leading to tooth decay and cavity formation.
+- Sticky foods: Sticky candies can be difficult to clean off of the teeth’ surface and hidden spaces, leading to tooth decay and cavity formation.
 Decay and cavities in a tooth underneath a veneer, cause the attachment to become loose and the veneer might eventually fall if no treatment is done.

-- Eating ice or hard things: Chewing hard foods, hard and raw fruits, ice, and candies can cause chipping and cracking of the porcelain veneers and should not be consumed so often.
+- Hard foods and ice: Chewing hard foods, hard and raw fruits, ice, and candies can cause chipping and cracking of the porcelain veneers and should not be consumed so often.

-- Eating foods that stain: Some beverages and foods leave stains on permanent veneers and should be consumed wisely.
+- Avoid stain-causing foods: Some beverages and foods leave stains on permanent veneers and should be consumed wisely.
 These include red wine, coffee, tea, soy sauce, dark sodas, and berries.

 Rule #3: smoking and alcohol